NikZar/forceofwill/README.md

 CARDS

-    GET cards <--- List of all cards
+    GET cards <--- List of all cards.
+Res: [ {...card fields...} , ... ]
     GET cards/:code <--- List of all cards with that code (might be more than one: ex.
+Ruler/J-Ruler).
+Res: [ {...card fields...} , ... ]
-Ruler/J-Ruler) GET cards/:code/faqs <--- List all FAQs for the specified card POST cards/:code/faqs <--- Ask a question about the specified card.
-Body: {question: ""}
+    GET cards/:code/faqs <--- List all FAQs for the specified card.
+Res: [ { question: "", answer: "" } , ... ]
+    POST cards/:code/faqs <--- Ask a question about the specified card.
+Body: { question: "" }

 FAQs

-    GET faqs <--- List of all the FAQs <--- Res: [{question: "...", answer: "..."}] GET faqs/:faqid <--- Get a single FAQ <--- Res: {question: "...", answer: "..."}
+    GET faqs <--- List of all the FAQs <--- Res: [ {question: "...", answer: "..."} ]
+    GET faqs/:faqid <--- Get a single FAQ <--- Res: {question: "...", answer: "..."}

 DECKS

-    GET decks <--- List of all public and visible decks GET decks/users/:userId <--- List all public and visible deck of the specified user GET decks/my <--- List all deck of the API user GET decks/:deckId/cards <--- List all cards in a deck.
-Body: [{Code: "", Qty: 1}, ... ] POST decks <--- Creates a new deck.
-Body: [{Code: "", Qty: 1}, ... ] POST decks/:deckId/cards <--- Add cards to a deck.
+    GET decks <--- List of all public and visible decks.
+Res: [ {deckId: "", title: "", attributes: ["Light", ... ], userId: "", userName: "" }, ... ]
+    GET decks/users/:userId <--- List all public and visible deck of the specified user.
+Res: [ {deckId: "", title: "", attributes: ["Light", ... ], userId: "", userName: "" }, ... ]
+    GET decks/my <--- List all deck of the API user.
+Res: [ {deckId: "", title: "", attributes: ["Light", ... ]}, ... ]
+    GET decks/:deckId/cards <--- List all cards in a deck.
+Body: [{Code: "", Qty: 1}, ... ]
+    POST decks <--- Creates a new deck.
+Body: [{Code: "", Qty: 1}, ... ]
+    POST decks/:deckId/cards <--- Add cards to a deck.
 Body: [{Code: "", Qty: 1}, ... ]